- Animals: bovine

 - Education and Training: decision support system, extension, farmer to farmer

 - Farm Business Management: new enterprise development, budgets/cost and returns, marketing management, feasibility study, agricultural finance, market study, risk management

 Pasture-feeding is a production system that is seeing increasing adoption across the U.S., however with the exception of some studies on consumer demand, markets for PFB have received little treatment.
 The development of a PFB market that will contribute to both environmental and economic objectives requires additional research, including the product and service requirements of specific consumer groups and market outlets which would sell to them; constraints that affect product flow from farm to consumer; and the differing costs and benefits of alternative PFB production systems.
-This project addressed these issues in the context of a research and education program for PFB markets in Virginia.
+This project will address these issues in the context of a research and education program for PFB markets in Virginia that will:

 First, identify and describe economic/financial properties of alternative PFB systems using different levels of off-farm resources, and how their product is valued by consumers;